sp2728/WSD-Mini-Project-1/gitCommands.md

 ## 6. Merge

-In GitHub, Merge Commit is used to combine two branches.
+In GitHub, Merge Commit is used to combine or merge two branches.

 Git merge will combine multiple sequences of commits into one unified history.

-The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.
+Using Git Merge command, we can merge multiple branches into single branch.

 You can merge two branches using following command : git merge <branch_name>

 Below Image Screenshot Shows the merging of two branches workflow :